kwarc93/audio-multieffect/README.md

 After completing these steps it should be possible to compile the project.
 However this instruction is not very detailed so there may be compilation errors if something is missing.
 If so, follow the compiler error messages.

-## What is not supported
+## Known issues and limitations
-- changing the LCD brightness
+- changing the LCD brightness does not work (hardware does not support it)
+- USB audio interface on MacOS was not tested (may not work)